 Cavity Wall Insulation stores the heat within the inner walls, bouncing it back into the room and holding it for longer.
 This gives you a more even temperature and gets rid of the draughts that come down from the walls.

 - The cavity is located between the inner and outer brickwork of the property (show picture)

-- The main materials used by NIA installers are Mineral Wool (Glass or Rock Wool) and EPS Bead (Polystyrene bead) and PU Foam (Polyurethane Foam)
+- The main materials used by NIA installers are Mineral Wool (Glass or Rock Wool), EPS Bead (Polystyrene bead) and PU Foam (Polyurethane Foam)

 - Cavity Wall Insulation can lower your heating bills, lower wear and tear on your boiler and reduce global warming and climate change

 - CIGA (Cavity Insulation Guarantee Agency) issue an independent 25 year guarantee covering defects in materials and workmanship.